Cape May: Phenomenal Fall Migration - Birding Tour

 After some brief final local birding in the morning, we shall head back to the airport as a group.
 The tour leader will drop off everyone at Philadelphia International Airport at the same time (between noon and 1pm), in time for mid-afternoon departures or later.

 ACCOMMODATION: We will be using one single hotel for the entire 6 nights of the tour.
-This will be a modern hotel, with full time hot water, full-time electricity and wireless Internet.
-Importantly, and because of COVID-19 concerns, we have deliberately selected smaller hotels where the rooms are accessed externally.
-This will minimize time in communal spaces like lobbies and hallways.
-All lodgings are high-quality with an emphasis on customer service.
+This will be a modern hotel, with full time hot water, full-time electricity, and wireless Internet.

 WHEN TO GO: Cape May is an important site for migration in spring and fall, with the highest numbers of birds encountered during the fall period between September and November.
 Later tours in that period are better for numbers of seabirds.
 This tour has been timed to hit the main peak of migration, with an excellent selection of warblers and other songbirds, shorebirds, hawks and other raptors, and the start of the seabird migration all covered during this tour.
 We can easily arrange custom tours either side of these set dates, if these specific dates do not work.
 A week either side of this would still be very productive indeed.